munzekm/makingitwmega/site/content/values/_index.md

       of them were constantly cooking.
 I thought I would give it a try.
 Anytime they were cooking they would let me help.
-When I had to come up with a web site idea, I thought it would be a great idea to share my recipes that I have learned to make on my own!"
+When I had to come up with a web site idea, I thought it would be a great idea to share my recipes that I have learned to make on my own!
+Hope you enjoy!"
-    imageUrl: "/img/makingit.png"
+    imageUrl: "/img/wmega.png"

 ---